logo

 You are responsible for providing your own tent, and bringing all the necessary camping equipment you will need for the event.

-We also often accommodate live-in vehicles on site.
+We usually accommodate live-in vehicles on site.
 This varies from festival to festival, so please check in with us first.
-All live in vehicles need to be authorised via Ethical Staffing HQ prior to arriving at the event.
+All live-in vehicles need to be authorised via Ethical Staffing HQ prior to arriving at the event.

 Our campsite has access to showers, toilets and our crew marquee with tea, coffee, and mobile phone charging points!